liferay/liferay-mobile-sdk/ios/README.md

 ```

 However, most portal remote methods don't accept unauthenticated remote calls,
-you will get a `Authentication required` exception message in most cases.
+you will get a `Authentication access required` exception message in most cases.

 This will only work if the remote method on the portal or your plugin has the
 `@AccessControlled` annotation just before the method: